 If the bereaved changes the subject to memes or something light, you can do so, too.
 But, showing respect and maturity is the best practice.
 When a phone call or email isn’t enough, consider sending flowers.
-You can include a short message with the flowers too.
+You can include a short message or a sympathy card with the flowers too.

 At a social gathering